trowski/fiber-rfc/rfc.md

 ## Examples

 The example below uses a [simple implemenation of a `FiberScheduler`](https://github.com/amphp/ext-fiber/blob/395bf3f66805d0d41363c82be142698093ff3348/scripts/Loop.php) to delay execution of a function for 1000 milliseconds.
-The funciton is scheduled when the fiber is suspended with `Fiber::suspend()`.
+The function is scheduled when the fiber is suspended with `Fiber::suspend()`.
 When this function is invoked, the fiber is resumed with the value given to `Continuation::resume()`.

 ``` php
 $loop = new Loop;